spacelama/ansible-initial-server-setup/README.md

 we've assigned to which radios.
 This sometimes involves swapping radio0 and radio1 pci/hardware devices in /etc/config/wireless.

-## Requirements
+# Requirements

-* [Ansible](http://docs.ansible.com/ansible/intro_installation.html) installed locally on your machine
+* [Ansible](http://docs.ansible.com/ansible/intro_installation.html) installed locally on your machine to run the playbooks.
+Tested on Debian's Ansible from Debian 10 (Buster) to Debian 12 (Bookworm)
-* You probably want to install `ansible-mitogen` (and `python3-mitogen`) on your ansible server too, for my ansible.cfg sets `strategy = mitogen_linear` to greatly accelerate the playbook (it works with that setting disabled if you can't install migoten, but mitogen has never created any detectable problems for me).
-I have only tested this from a debian machine (debian 11,12).
+* You probably want to install `ansible-mitogen` (and `python3-mitogen`) on your Ansible server too, for my ansible.cfg sets `strategy = mitogen_linear` to greatly accelerate the playbook (it works with that setting disabled if you can't install migoten, but mitogen has never created any detectable problems for me).
+I have only tested this from a Debian machine (Debian 11,12).
 * Ideally, you'd create a gpg encrypted file in misc/vault-password.gpg, and verify it can be read with: misc/get-vault-pass.sh
-* Openwrt plays rely on [ansible-openwrt](https://github.com/gekmihesg/ansible-openwrt), which is published as a [galaxy collection](https://galaxy.ansible.com/ui/repo/published/nn708/openwrt/).
+* OpenWRT plays rely on [ansible-openwrt](https://github.com/gekmihesg/ansible-openwrt), which is published as a [galaxy collection](https://galaxy.ansible.com/ui/repo/published/nn708/openwrt/).
-* Tasmota plays rely on [ansible-tasmota](https://github.com/tobias-richter/ansible-tasmota), which is available through [ansible galaxy](https://galaxy.ansible.com/ui/standalone/roles/tobias_richter/tasmota/), but which [I've modified](https://github.com/spacelama/ansible-tasmota) to allow for and transparently recovers from the tasmota device spontaneously rebooting after certain configurations are applied.
+* Tasmota plays rely on [ansible-tasmota](https://github.com/tobias-richter/ansible-tasmota), which is available through [ansible galaxy](https://galaxy.ansible.com/ui/standalone/roles/tobias_richter/tasmota/), but which [I've modified](https://github.com/spacelama/ansible-tasmota) to allow for and transparently recovers from the Tasmota device spontaneously rebooting after certain configurations are applied.

-## Configuration
+# Initial playbook setup and Configuration

 Clone the repo